vhaghani26/python_focus_group/Session_01/session1.md

 cd ..
 ```

 Now try `pwd` again.
 You will see that we are in the original directory we started in.

-## Making Files

-## Editing Files

-## File Manipulation
+Note that when rerunning a command, there are two ways you can do it.
+The first is to manually retype the command.
+For short commands or commands that haven't been run very recently, this may be easier.
+However, for longer commands, you can use the up arrow on your keyboard to navigate the commands you previously ran.
+Try using your up arrow to see the commands you have run.
+When you get to `pwd`, run it and see that it will print your working directory again.
+Try using your up arrow one more time.
+Isn't it powerful?
+I think it's helpful!

 ## GitHub
 If you plan on doing anything with bioinformatics in your career, you will need to add your GitHub account to your CV, and likely submit the link in job applications.
 GitHub helps log your code activity (how often you code and what you code) as well as provide a place to work on your code.
 If you keep your GitHub up to date, then you are able to work on the same code from any computer.